5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Nodes 20, 21, 24, 25, 26 and 27 support the Detect feature
 - These Nodes can all connect to Mixers 12 (red) and 13 (green)
-- Therefore, they can be operated in switch-mode
+- Therefore, they can be operated in Auto Switching Mode

-This has to be represented in the file structure of the PathMap.
+This has to be represented in the file structure of the `PathMap`.
 Nodes you want to switch between have to be part of that same Array:

 - **PathMap**
 	- **Array 0** (Inputs)